aryanjais/stock-gain-tracker/README.md

 - Average cost is calculated only from buy transactions
 - All calculations include transaction fees
 - Positive values indicate profit, negative values indicate loss
-- **All traded stocks are displayed**, including those that have been completely sold
+- **All traded stock names are displayed**, including those that have been completely sold

 ### User Experience
 - Key profit/loss figures are highlighted for easy identification